nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [gemini](https://github.com/FairwindsOps/gemini) is a Kubernetes CRD and operator for managing VolumeSnapshots.
 This allows you to back up your PersistentVolumes on a regular schedule, retire old backups, and restore backups with minimal downtime.
 - [Kdo: deployless development on Kubernetes 🌟](https://kdo.dev/) Kdo is a command line tool that enables developers to run, develop and test code changes in a realistic deployed setting without having to deal with the complexity of Kubernetes deployment and configuration.

+### Operator Capability Levels
+- [Operator Capability Levels](https://operatorframework.io/operator-capabilities/) Operators come in different maturity levels in regards to their lifecycle management capabilities for the application or workload they deliver.
+The capability models aims to provide guidance in terminology to express what features users can expect from an Operator.

 ### Cluster Addons
 - [Cluster Addons 🌟](https://github.com/kubernetes-sigs/cluster-addons) With cluster addon operators, we are exploring a kubernetes-native way of managing addons using CRDs(Custom Resource Definitions) and controllers where the controllers encode how best to manage the addon.
 Installing and managing an addon could be as simple as creating a custom resource.